aisingapore/sgnlp/docs/source/model/ufd.rst

 Output
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The output from the model is a :class:`~sgnlp_models.models.ufd.modeling.UFDModelOutput`
+The output from the model is a :class:`~sgnlp.models.ufd.modeling.UFDModelOutput`
 object which containers the `logits` and optional `loss` value.
 For probability
 and sentiment of the output, pass the `logits` thru a softmax function and get
 the max value, the index of the max value represents the sentiment.